zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager400.md

     ![](images/400/Picture400-12.png)

 - From the Menu options list, select **Repositories**.
-From this page you can create and delete repositores.
+From this page you can create and delete repositories.
 You also have the ability to create reference to **External Repositories**.

     ![](images/400/Picture400-13.png)